 No math competition experience is required in order for students to participate and enjoy the camps, but the main goal of the program is to practice and learn new strategies for tackling difficult math problems.
-The camps are not “tutoring” or “support” classes, but are rather aimed at students who are looking for a challenge.
+The camps are not “tutoring” or “support” classes, but are rather aimed at students who are looking for a challenge, and an advanced math experience.
 Many students who join the camps do have previous math competition experience, and are participating in order to improve their performance.

 As we’ve done the last few years, we’ll be offering three levels:

 Elementary (for students entering 3rd-5th grade in Fall 2022)

 Middle School “Intro” (entering 5th-7th grade in Fall 2022)